 A recession is classified as a period of negative economic growth, typically for two or more consecutive quarters.
 Depending on the length and severity of the recession, it can result in financial losses for companies with some going bankrupt — leading to massive job layoffs for workers.

 While it is difficult to determine which jobs will be lost during a recession, there are some careers that are more likely to withstand its effects than others.
 Jobs in sectors that are booming, such as emerging tech, are likely to sustain.
-Some professions are fundamental to any businesses, because their role is crucial to a company’s existence.
+Some professions are fundamental to any business because their role is crucial to a company’s existence.
 One of those vital professions is accountancy.

 Enduring any economic climate